Lamaro25/Customdesignsla-site/content/index.md

     <h1>Custom Made.
 Your Way.</h1>

     <p>
-      Custom Design’s LA is built on one idea — creating meaningful, made-to-order pieces designed around you.
+      Custom Design’s LA is built on one idea.
+Creating meaningful, made-to-order pieces designed around you.
     </p>

     <p>
       Below are <strong>28 custom pieces</strong> created between
-      <strong>2021 and today</strong> — a living, growing archive that shows
+      <strong>2021 and today</strong>.
+A living, growing archive that shows
       where we started, how far we’ve come, and what’s possible when every piece is made with intention.
     </p>